Simon Wilkinson: Beyond the Bright Black Edge of Nowhere

 Circa 69's Beyond the Bright Black Edge of Nowhere was commissioned by Federation Square in Melbourne, Australia, where it was first performed in March 2014.
 It tells the story of a bizarre mass disappearance in 1950s America, told through cut-ups of 1950s B-movies, promotional films & commercials with a live electronic score, live classical instruments and eight monologues delivered by actors.

 The background to the show is explained on the Brighton Digital Festival website: 'In 1982 when Simon Wilkinson was 12 years old, his mother bought him a copy of ‘Mysteries of the World’ magazine.
 Inside was a story from 1959 about how eight students from Magic Valley Liberal Arts College in Idaho had gone missing in very mysterious circumstances; and that all that was ever found of them were eight letters, written by the students to their parents, detailing a journey to what they described as ‘the bright black edge of nowhere’.
 Stranger still was the fact that the letters had been discovered inside a black wooden cube fifty miles into the Great Basin Desert.'

-Jessica Cheetham reviewed the show on the Brighton Digital Festival website: 'At the end the audience applauded and returned home, satisfied with the performance but with a curiosity – were the disappearances real?
-Some absence of truth in the performance led myself and my friend to conclude that they probably weren’t and in search of a conclusion we did the natural 21st century action and turned to Google.
-In doing so, we discovered the multiple layers that Circa 69 have constructed for this digital/live storytelling.
-We unearthed a series of websites which (without betraying the content here) either backed up or undermined the face-value story of teenage disappearance.
-Beyond The Bright Black Edge of Nowhere calls into question the information we receive, the power and authority that we take for granted, and our sources of reassurance in a digital age.'
+Jessica Cheetham reviewed the show on the Brighton Digital Festival website: "At the end the audience applauded and returned home, satisfied with the performance but with a curiosity – were the disappearances real?...
+Beyond The Bright Black Edge of Nowhere calls into question the information we receive, the power and authority that we take for granted, and our sources of reassurance in a digital age".